1969 North Indian Ocean cyclone season: Cyclonic Storm One

 A low-pressure area on the Bay of Bengal intensified to a depression on May 14.
 Moving west-northwest, it further strengthened to a deep depression on the next day, with ships in the area reporting below gale-force winds and a cyclonic storm on May 16.
 ESSA-8 satellite imageries reported that the storm has winds equivalent to a Category 2 storm at that time, before crossing the coast between Ongole and Masulipatam (now Machilipatnam) on the next day, maintaining its intensity.
 Inland, it rapidly weakened to a depression and an area of low-pressure on May 19 and 20, respectively.

 Heavy rains and gusty winds were reported on the northern parts of Andhra Pradesh, causing widespread destruction and unprecedented floods.
 Chinnaganjam got the highest rainfall amount from the system, at 31 cm.
 Over 600 individuals and a few lakh heads of cattle were rendered dead as a result of the storm, while many croplands were destroyed.
 Total loss was estimated to be at a hundred crores of rupees.

 Depression Two

-A trough of low-pressure was first located over the east-central portion of Arabian Sea, off Mysore and southern coasts of Maharastra.
+A trough of low-pressure was first located over the east-central portion of Arabian Sea, off Mysore and southern coasts of Maharashtra.
 It further extended and moved northwards before becoming well-marked by June 3.
-On the next day, a depression formed from this feature near south Gujarat and north Maharastra coasts, two days later.
+On the next day, a depression formed from this feature near south Gujarat and north Maharashtra coasts, two days later.
 This time, it tracked east-northeastwards before crossing land near Diu on June 6, where Veraval recorded its peak winds from the northwest of 20 kn, while its barometric pressure toppled at 998.9 hPa on Mahuva.
 It subsequently weakened to a low-pressure area that day.

-Under the influence of the system, the monsoon advanced on the Arabian Sea, particularly on Maharastra and south Gujarat coasts from June 6 – 7.
+Under the influence of the system, the monsoon advanced on the Arabian Sea, particularly on Maharashtra and south Gujarat coasts from June 6 – 7.